 For additional information on the Digital Connections Partnership School Grants, visit the Office of Digital Learning's Digital Connections information and resource page, which includes an application timeline, a webinar for applicants, FAQs, and the scorecard used to assess grant applicants.
 The source of the funding for this program can be found by reviewing the state legislative information.

-- New York State Smart Schools Bond Act.
-In his 2014 State of the State Address, Governor Cuomo called for New York State to invest $2 billion in its schools through a Smart Schools Bond Act – an initiative that would finance educational technology and infrastructure, and provide access to the latest technology and connectivity needed to succeed and compete in the global economy.
-New Yorker's approved the Smart Schools Bond Act (SSBA) in November 2014.
-The Smart Schools Commission released a final report in Fall 2014 outlining how school districts could invest the money allocated to each district.
+- New York State Smart Schools Bond Act – In his 2014 State of the State Address, Governor Cuomo called for New York State to invest $2 billion in its schools through a Smart Schools Bond Act – an initiative that would finance educational technology and infrastructure, and provide access to the latest technology and connectivity needed to succeed and compete in the global economy.
+The Smart Schools Bond Act (SSBA) was approved in November 2014.
+The Smart Schools Commission released a final report in Fall 2014, outlining how school districts could invest the money allocated to each district.

 Under the proposal, school districts could use bond revenues to purchase educational technology equipment, including high-speed broadband or wireless Internet, construct and modernize facilities to replace classroom trailers, and install high-tech security features in school buildings.
 School districts were eligible for the same percentage of the bond revenue that they received in formula school aid in 2013-2014.
 To receive funds, districts have to submit a "Smart Schools Investment Plan" outlining their use of funds.
 The Bond Act established a Smart Schools Review Board to review and approve investment plans.